20

 ISBN 978-0-6483942-2-8

-RRP $45.45
+RRP $45.45 + GST

-Titled after an early work by Melbourne-based artist group DAMP (‘Art holds a high place in my life’, 1997), this substantial monograph by curator and scholar Rosemary Forde chronicles 25 years of DAMP’s practice.
+Titled after an early work by Melbourne-based artist group DAMP (‘Art holds a high place in my life’, 1997), this substantial monograph by curator and scholar Rosemary Forde chronicles nearly 30 years of DAMP’s practice.
 Art Holds a High Place in my Life: DAMP Monograph 1995- includes reproduced archival essays, ephemera, reviews, alongside new critical writing and extensive visual documentation, as well as notes and drawings from DAMP’s archive.

 DAMP is the long-lasting result of a class project, initiated through the pedagogical experiments of artist-educator Geoff Lowe at the Victorian College of the Arts in 1995.
-With a shifting membership, DAMP's artistic identity is authored and dispersed unevenly amongst at least seventy-five individual members who have joined and left the ranks over the past nearly three decades.
+With a shifting membership, DAMP's artistic identity is dispersed unevenly amongst at least seventy-five individual members who have joined and left the ranks over the past nearly three decades.
 Made up of artists, students, educators, architects, musicians, filmmakers, non-artists, and those who persistently asked to join, DAMP's membership is representative of a particular Melbournian artist peer group, embedded in a burgeoning artist-run scene.

 DAMP was one of the first artist groups in 1990s Australia to work in social practice and relational aesthetics, to experiment with art and pedagogy, and in many cases, to exchange places with their audiences.
 Working across media including performance, video, painting, social exchange, public art, sculpture and curation, DAMP’s practice has at times been ephemeral, not easily collected, and not easily categorised.
 While dozens of short catalogue essays and reviews have referenced their work, Art Holds a High Place in My Life is the only book-length publication to provide a critical record of their pioneering artistic practice.